kristus123/game-engine/SETUP_WINDOWS.md

 ## 2

-Now you need to make sure your ubuntu environment is ready for action.
+Now you need to make sure your new ubuntu environment is ready for action.

+## 3

 Open wsl

-## 3

 press windows key (or `win+r`)  and search/run `wsl`.